charklie/hyprdots/README.md

 - Have fun!

 ### Configuration
+Many files and configurations are interconnected, this means that if you rename a folder or file, it may break something.
+If you are planning to remove scripts, folders, files, etc. proceed with caution.

 All keybindings are binded from `~/.config/hypr/hyprland.conf`

 Apps started on startup can be edited from `~/.config/hypr/configs/Startup_Apps.conf`